cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Symbolhandler can now have the following types in front of pointers : BYTE, WORD, DWORD, QWORD, CHAR, SHORTINT, INT, UINT64 to typecast the pointer to a value of that type
-Structure dissect can detect vc++ and object pascal classnames now Dissect code now also detects references to strings
+Structure dissect can detect vc++ and object pascal classnames now Dissect code now also detects references to strings Sorting the addresslist now sorts faster and more properly with regards to groups (depends on the level your current selection is)
+Rightclick the addresslist header to bring up a menu which allows you to disable sorting

 Fixes:
 Fixed memoryleak when opening a file for hexediting again